aerospike/asmt/README.md

 ```
  -b - back up (as opposed to restore - must specify one or the other)
  -v - verbose output (optional but recommended)
- -p <backup path> - mandatory directory path specifying where your index backup
+ -p <backup path> - mandatory directory path specifying where your backup
 files will be saved
 ```

-The above example will back up all relevant namespaces' indexes for server instance 0, the most common usage.
+The above example will back up all relevant namespaces' indexes and data stages for server instance 0, the most common usage.

 To back up a different server instance, use `-i` to specify the instance index